Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 1. Install the latest version of ATM3
 2. Install the latest version of Cleanroom Loader and copy the contents of the ATM3 instance to it.
-3. Remove AI Improvements, Bed Patch, BetterFPS, Diet Hopper, FastWorkbench, Fence Jumper, FoamFix, HelpFixer, Just Enough Items, LibrarianLib, NotEnoughIDs, Quick Leaf Decay, Shadowfacts' Forgelin, Spark, Toast Control and Unloader
+3. Remove AI Improvements, Bed Patch, BetterFPS, Diet Hopper, FastWorkbench, Fence Jumper, FoamFix, HelpFixer, Just Enough Items, LibrarianLib, NotEnoughIDs, Quick Leaf Decay, RandomPatches, Shadowfacts' Forgelin, Spark, Toast Control and Unloader
 4. Install Fugue, Scalar (2.11.1-3), LibrarianLib-Continuous, Forgelin-Continuous, Roughly Enough IDs and Had Enough Items
 5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed